Tasmanian Snow Gum or the Mount Wellington Peppermint

 Young 3 litre stock available now

-5 litre stock - 3 year old mature bushy stock available now at 1.0-1.2m tall
+5 litre stock - year 2 mature bushy stock available late Spring 2020

 Description, habit, uses and attributes:

 An interesting species of variable habit.
 I have seen low growing ones reminiscent of a small alpine snow gum (E. pauciflora subsp niphophila) and tall upright specimens similar to an E. archeri

 It originates from a freezing cold mountainous district of Tasmania and enjoys cool summer months with slow but steady growth – so should be happy in the UK!
 It can be shy to get going, becoming faster growing with time.